Pandoks/homelab-template/packages/postgres/images/README.md

 ## Connecting to the Databases

 You can connect to the databses via the connection pooler `pgcat`.
-Currently this is setup to accept connections on `localhost:6432` with the username `pooler`.
+Currently this is setup to accept connections on `localhost:6432` with the username `pgcat`.

 Because of certain configurations and implementation details of `pgcat` we need to connect to it via a connection string with `gssencmode=disable`:

 ```
-psql 'postgresql://pooler:password@127.0.0.1:6432/main?gssencmode=disable'
+psql 'postgresql://pgcat:password@127.0.0.1:6432/main?gssencmode=disable'
 ```

 ### Checking Master & Slave Behavior